-I am a composer with a particular interest in electroacoustic music, but who also works with notated scores and with free improvisation, and a cultural theorist with particular interests in the relationships between the human body and technology, words (especially contemporary poetry) and music, the human voice, and the mid-twentieth-century avant-garde in music, literature and the fine arts.
-I am also now investigating the building of new instruments with which to interface with the computer.
+I am a composer, improviser, and cultural theorist, with particular interests in electroacoustic music, environmental arts, and free improvisation.
+As theorist my particular interests are in the relationships between the human body and technology, the human voice, the mid-twentieth-century avant-garde in music, literature and the fine arts, and artistic perspectives on and engagements with the natural environment.

 Bennett Hogg completed his undergraduate degree in music at Nottingham University in 1982 and also has an MA in ethnomusicology from Durham University and an MMus in electroacoustic composition from UEA, supervised by Denis Smalley.
 He has worked as a composer in both electroacoustic and "conventional" media and has received several prestigious commissions and awards for his work, including commissions from the Royal Opera House's "Garden Venture", Sarajevo Winter Festival, Sonic Arts Network and Welsh Jazz Society, organisations whose diversity attests to his pluralistic creative outlook.
 He is currently a lecturer in ICMuS having spent the past five years in Newcastle researching for a PhD partly funded by an AHRB scholarship.
 “Who’s Listening”, an essay on power relations in recorded music was published in 2005 in the collection Sounds of Resistance, Suppression, and Subversion: Essays on Music, Politics, and Power edited by Annie Janeiro Randall (Routledge).
 "Meetings, Spaces, Desire: Some Personal Reflections on the Work of Ann Rosen" is an extended essay for the exhibition catalogue "schhh...", a major solo exhibition of sound installations by Ann Rosen, Swedish artist and composer, at Konstacademien, Stockholm - see www.annrosen.nu/sch/katalogEN.pdf